handiko/Dorji-TX-Shield/README.md

 # Dorji-TX-Shield (v.1.0)
 Dorji DRA818V VHF transmitter module shield for Arduino UNO &amp; compatibles.
-This Arduino shield is intended to used as APRS Transmitter module based on Arduino UNO (see https://github.com/handiko/Arduino-APRS).
+This Arduino shield is intended to used as an APRS Transmitter module based on Arduino UNO (see https://github.com/handiko/Arduino-APRS).

 ## Pinout
 |Arduino Pins|Dorji DRA818V    |   Shield    |